Is coconut a nut? Or fruit? Or a seed? This article has the definitive facts about coconuts. And the answer may surprise you.

 Nut is in the name, coconut, so it’s easy to assume that coconut is a nut.
 Additionally, certain drupes like coconut, can also be called nuts because they may have cross reactivity with other nuts such as macadamia nuts.
 [Source]

-The FDA changed the classification of coconut to tree nut in 2006.
+The Food and Drug Administration (FDA) changed the classification of coconut to tree nut in 2006.
 And in a nutshell (pun totally intended), the FDA’s classification is broad while botanist classification is specific and complex.

 Here is the List of Tree Nuts According to the FDA